henriqueinonhe/promises-training/README.md

 npm create promises-training@latest
 ```

+> [!NOTE]
-This project is exercise-driven, so the main goal is to solve them.
+> This project is exercise-driven, so the main goal is to solve them.

 Occasionally, there will be explanations along with the exercises to help you understand what needs to be done, and also some context about the problem being solved.